United Way of Greater Houston

 Geographic Specificity Matters: With 12 priority regions across four counties, demonstrating deep knowledge of and engagement with specific Houston-area communities strengthens applications.

-Collaboration Over Isolation: The integrated service model means United Way values organizations that can work as part of a network rather than operating in silos.
+Collaboration Over Isolation: The integrated service model means United Way values organisations that can work as part of a network rather than operating in silos.
 Show willingness to coordinate with other partners.

-Focus on Root Causes, Not Just Symptoms: While safety net services are valued, programs that help families break cycles of poverty and achieve long-term stability align most closely with the strategic vision.
+Focus on Root Causes, Not Just Symptoms: Whilst safety net services are valued, programmes that help families break cycles of poverty and achieve long-term stability align most closely with the strategic vision.

 Key Takeaways for Grant Writers